Negotiating House Price: Tips for Buyers and Sellers in South West London

 23.01.2023

 The ability to negotiate a house price isn’t a skill that comes naturally to everyone.
-However, with house prices on Rightmove averaging just under £1million in south west London, even a small percentage drop could make a big difference to your budget, whether you are buying or selling.
+However, with house prices on Rightmove averaging just over £1million in south west London, even a small percentage drop could make a big difference to your budget, whether you are buying or selling.

 House price negotiation tips for buyers